mapq/Template-System-in-PHP/documentation.md

 	<% else %>
 		more html
 	<% end %>

+### Unless directive
+The unless directive is similar to if but evaluates the condition with a negation.
+If the condition evaluates to False, then the text for the "then-block" will be included in the output.
+If the variable evaluates to True, then the "else-block" will be included in the output.
+Note that just like in the if statement, the else block is optional.

+	<% unless {condition} %>
+		html
+	<% else %>
+		more html
+	<% end %>

 ### Repeat directive
 The repeat directive, as with the if, uses a variable to control the text generation.
 In this case, however, the variable is a collection of data.
 The body of the repeat will be included in the ouptput once for each element of the collection.